mbilalzafar/fair-classification/README.md

 <img src="synthetic_data_demo/img/a_cons.png" width="500px" style="float: right;">

-You can experiment with more values of gamma to see how the tradeoff between accuracy and fairness changes.
+You can experiment with more values of gamma to see how allowing more loss in accuracy leads to more fair boundaries.

+###1.5.
+Constraints on misclassying positive examples

-Next, lets try to train a fair classifier, however, lets put an additional constraint: do not mis-classify any points that were classified in positive class by the original (unconstrained) classifier!
+Next, lets try to train a fair classifier, however, lets put an additional constraint: do not misclassify any points that were classified in positive class by the original (unconstrained) classifier!
 The idea here is that we only want to promote the examples from protected group to the positive class, without demoting any points from the positive class.
 Details of this formulation can be found in Section 3.3 of our paper.
 The code works as follows:

 ```python
 apply_fairness_constraints = 0